January 6, 2020 |

 2012 - Our earliest detailed parsing of "east" vs. "west" side Lodi viticulture, which is absolutely not an inference that one side is "better" or even needs to be compared to the other, but rather a recognition of the simple fact that, in Lodi, the classic wine concept of terroir — or "sense of place" based upon physical growing conditions having a direct effect on resulting wines — does indeed exist, same as in other major wine regions of the world.
 Another linchpin in the evolving identity of a wine region.

-2015 - Another look back at the history of Lodi agriculture — crystalized in Lodi's 1907 Tokay Carnival — in respect to its lasting impact on the culture and identity of a region's populace.
-It is also a graphic demonstration of the phenomenal things Lodi can do when hearts and minds are in synch (epitomized by the modern day success of the Lodi Winegrape Commission).
+2015 - Another look back at the history of Lodi agriculture — crystalized in Lodi's 1907 Tokay Carnival — with respect to its lasting impact on the culture and identity of a region's populace.
+It is also a graphic demonstration of the phenomenal things Lodi can do when hearts and minds are in synch (epitomized by the modern-day success of the Lodi Winegrape Commission).

 2016 - A summary of the past, present and future work of the Lodi Winegrape Commission — essentially, the Lodi winegrowers themselves — while marking the organization's 25th anniversary.